-- PhD in Spanish American Literature, The University of New Mexico
+- PhD in Spanish and Portuguese, The University of New Mexico

 - MA in Spanish, The University of New Mexico

-- MA in School Administration, Houston Baptist University
+- MEd in Education Administration, Houston Baptist University

-- BA in Secondary Education and Spanish, The University of Texas at El Paso
+- BA in Spanish, The University of Texas at El Paso

 - All levels of Beginners and Intermediate Spanish